 Eating specific foods may reduce some of the side effects that make treatment so difficult.
 “Certain foods can help ease the common discomforts from cancer treatment,” explains WebMD.
 For example, lentils and dried fruit help with constipation.
 Patients can eat bananas to combat diarrhea.
 Foods can also be pureed to help with dry mouth.

 Choosing the right diet also means being smart about what and how often you drink.
 “Drink fluids frequently — this will prevent dehydration and remove some of the byproducts of the chemotherapy,” notes Standford Healthcare.
 Water is usually the best choice, but there are other options as well.
 Apple juice, grape juice, Gatorade, as well as ginger and mint teas are all fine choices.

 Treating cancer requires a multi-pronged approach.
 Much of treatment happens at hospitals and doctors office, but an important part — what patients eat — happens at home.
 By following a healthy diet, patients can play an integral role in their own treatment.

 If you or a loved one has been diagnosed with cancer or another advanced-stage illness, Fifth Season Financial may be able to help.
-Our Funds for Living and Giving (FLAG) program allows clients to receive an advance on their life insurance policy while preserving funds for beneficiaries to receive in the future.
+Our Funds for Living Program allows clients to receive an advance on their life insurance policy while preserving funds for beneficiaries to receive in the future.
 To learn more about the program, contact us today.